Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 interaction in 3D space in a bacterial cell

-Alex Buerkle: Statistical genetics and models of adaptation and speciation
+Alex Buerkle: Statistical and models of adaptation and speciation

 Jay Gatlin: Models of mitotic spindle movement